Self-Preservation in a Time of Misogyny:

 Listen, Celebrate, and Cherish Each Woman’s Secret

 My journey with my mother and with countless other mother-daughter stories gives me faith that we will continue to rise, speak, sing, paint, draw, write, protest, support one another, and persist regardless of waves of misogyny.
 We will protect our secrets until it’s safe to share them.
-We will bear witness and nurture peace by keeping stories for our daughters, nieces, and all stewards of women’s legacies until they can be received.In honor of the volumes of Women's History yet to be discovered or written, let us listen,… Click To Tweet
+We will bear witness and nurture peace by keeping stories for our daughters, nieces, and all stewards of women’s legacies until they can be received.In honor of the volumes of Women's History yet to be discovered or written, let us listen, celebrate, and cherish a woman's secrets every day.
+Click To Tweet

 Thank you for living your love, creating your beautiful stories, and keeping them safe and ripe for future generations.